-Disclaimer: This article assumes that you’re already in Japan with proper working visa and settled.
+Disclaimer: This article assumes that you’re already in Japan with SOFA and Multiple Entry and Exit Stamps on your passport.

-“Ada, how did you manage to get a teaching job here?”, asked by an online reader who’s also residing in Japan.
+“Ada, how did you manage to get a teaching job here?”, asked by a fellow military spouse who’s also stationed in Japan.

-“What if I didn’t complete a college degree?”
+FAQ #1: “What if I don’t have a college degree?”

-Want to know where these small or startup school posts jobs?
-Check the following websites below.
-These websites don’t require strict company filtering unlike Gaijinpot, so small private or startup companies find it easy to post jobs and look for anyone who is passionate in teaching English:
+These websites don’t require strict company filtering, so small private or startup companies find it easy to post jobs and look for anyone who is passionate about teaching English:

 To make you feel more confident about your applications, there are several options such as having TEFL, TESOL, and CELTA Certifications.
 By getting certified, your opportunities for teaching the English language increases.